muellerberndt/obfuscation-metrics/README.md

 - Adversaries are highly skilled and knowledgable about reverse engineering techniques on the target architecture and have access to commercial state-of-the-art tools;

-- Adversaries are well-informed about current attacks on the type(s) of obfuscation used (program analysis, symbolic execution, DPA/DFA,...);
+- Adversaries are well-informed about current attacks on the type(s) of obfuscation used (static analysis, dynamic analysis using concrete and/or symbolic execution, domain-specific attacks such as DFA/DPA, etc.);

-- Adversaries start with zero knowledge about the proprietary parts of the target app, and without details about the particular implementation of the obfuscating transformations applied.
+- Adversaries start with zero knowledge about the particular proprietary implementation / obfuscating transformations applied.

-Given these assumptions, we define *strong* resiliency as a set of transformations and parameters that - considering the current state-of-the-art in binary analysis - forces the skilled adversary to invest significant effort (i.e. a man-month or more of manual analysis) to reach their goal (TODO: Find better definition).
+Given these assumptions, we define *strong* resiliency as a set of transformations and parameters that - considering the current state-of-the-art in binary analysis - forces the skilled adversary to invest significant effort (i.e. a man-month of manual analysis and tool development) to reach their goal (TODO: Find better definition).

 The situation is analogue to "regular" security testing: For real-world apps, generic, automated static/dynamic analysis in insufficient to prove security of a program.
 Manual verification by an experienced tester is still the only reliable way to achieve security.